ReticulatedSpline/strlog/README.md

 - Navigate to the root directory and run `npm start local`.
 The server will default to port 5000.

 #### roadmap
-1. add /posts route
+1. add /topics route
+2. server.js cleanup
+5. single template / remove error.html
 2. all routes accessible on mobile
-3. cleaner routes
 4. linktree style homepage styled off the error route
-5. single template (remove error.html)
-6. better interface between server.js and format.js
 7. full markdown parsing

 #### caveats